 Transparency and Governance Center

-The Transparency and Governance Center is committed to meaningfully addressing the complex problems governments today are confronting.
-We believe the best way to do this is bring people together to discuss their work and form collaborations.
+The Transparency and Governance Center is committed to meaningfully addressing complex problems that fall at the intersection of transparency, democratic accountability, and technology by conducting sound scientific research that is of practical relevance.
+We believe the best way to do this is to bring diverse groups of practitioners and scholars together to discuss their work and form collaborations.